 Sessions are offered:

-In our work together, I’ll meet you with warmth, curiosity, and care — and a deep respect for your pace, your inner resources, and your hopes for change.
+In our work together, I’ll meet you with warmth, curiosity, and care, and a deep respect for your pace, your inner resources, and your vision for who you want to become.
+Whether you’re processing a difficult transition, developing your leadership capacity, or working through personal patterns that affect all areas of your life, our sessions will be tailored to your unique goals and situation.

 At times, I offer small, closed groups for those interested in the structure and connection of group therapy.
 Groups meet regularly (biweekly or monthly) and are rooted in mindfulness and compassion-based practices, often including creative or expressive elements.